kernzerfall/caesar.nvim/readme.md

 Because I can

-### Why don't you used VSCode like a normal person?
+### Why don't you use VSCode like a normal person?

 See [here](https://www.youtube.com/watch?v=rrAgnnRZMMk).